Twitter and other tech firms to file legal action slamming Trump's travel ban

 The appeals court has asked for both sides to file legal briefs before the court makes its final decision after a federal judge halted the program on Friday.

-The order bars citizens of seven Muslim-majority countries from entering the U.S. for 90 days and all refugees from entering for 120 days.
+Trump's executive order bars citizens of seven Muslim-majority countries from entering the U.S. for 90 days and all refugees from entering for 120 days.
 It also indefinitely halts refugees from Syria.

+Related: Tech companies criticize travel ban but not their investor Peter Thiel

+Tech companies have been at the vanguard of businesses opposing the ban.
+The legal brief expected to be filed Sunday night will emphasize the important role of immigration in the U.S. economy.

 -- Rob McLean and Laura Jarrett contributed to this report.